Season 3, Episode 9

 Michael Kithcart: 8:20

-What What is it first?
+What is it first?
 All right.

 Jen Coken: 8:22

-So the definition it was it was it was discovered distinguished by two researchers back in the 70s, who said that it was an experience of feeling like a fraud by highly successful people.
+So the definition was discovered and distinguished by two researchers back in the 70s, who said that it was an experience of feeling like a fraud by highly successful people.
 Suzanne Imes, Pauline Clance.
 I'm sorry, I'm, as I always get her last name wrong.
 And at that time, they thought women had it more than men because men had more testosterone.
 And that was a confidence hormone.
-But as you said, In the beginning, when we were introduced in this topic, 70 75% of all, everyone who's in a leadership position, a high achiever, really anyone has had the experience of feeling like a fraud or an impostor at some point in time.
-I think it's just become, it unfortunately, has become a way of labeling people, which I don't agree with.
+But as you said, In the beginning, when we were introduced to this topic, 70 75% of all, everyone who's in a leadership position, a high achiever, really anyone has had the experience of feeling like a fraud or an impostor at some point in time.
+I think it's just become, unfortunately, has become a way of labeling people, which I don't agree with.
 And people want to shy away because it's negative.
-I don't see impostor syndrome is negative look, earlier today.
+I don't see impostor syndrome is a negative look, earlier today.
 I was working on some messaging last week with my team, and we had this huge epiphany.
 And one of my team members wrote this blog, and I'm crying and bawling.
 Because finally, I feel like, you know, for six years, I've had my own company, and we've been dancing around the message, and what's the right thing?
 And I'm like, Oh, my God, this is it.
 I said, but can I be this braggadocious?
-And like, content writer goes, well, I don't know.
+And like, the content writer goes, well, I don't know.
 Jen Coken would say if you don't experience imposter syndrome, at some point in time, you're not playing a big enough game, but it was like, Don't you use my coaching on me.
 Stop that!
 But that's the thing is that because the brain works the way it does, you know, 50 to 60,000 thoughts a day.
 80 to 85% are negative 90 to 95 percent repetitive.
 It's constantly determining threats.
-So when we stretch ourselves when we are the only one in the room where it happens, because so few women are in these high level leadership positions, so few women have six figure companies, they don't, you know, only like 12% of women owned businesses make it to six figures in 3% to seven figures.
+So when we stretch ourselves when we are the only one in the room where it happens because so few women are in these high-level leadership positions, so few women have six-figure companies, they don't, you know, only like 12% of women-owned businesses make it to six figures in 3% to seven figures.
 There's very few people that look like us and women of color as a whole, even bigger deal, right?
 Because there's even fewer at that point.
 We want to try to fit in, we think nobody can understand us.
 We feel that fear, which isn't necessarily real at all that fear.
 It's the fear of, you know, well, what happens if I get too successful?
 What if I sabotage myself?
 None of that fear is real.
-And I think it's so big right now, because people have like glommed on to it as this label as a negative thing.
+And I think it's so big right now because people have like glommed on to it as this label as a negative thing.
 And I'm here to turn that sucker on its head.
 Yep, exactly.

 Michael Kithcart: 10:57